George W. Bush: Iraq invasion

-More than 20 nations (most notably the United Kingdom) designated the "coalition of the willing" joined the United States in invading Iraq.
+More than 20 nations, most notably the United Kingdom, joined the United States in invading Iraq as part of the "coalition of the willing".
 They launched the invasion on March 20, 2003.
 The Iraqi military was quickly defeated.
 The capital, Baghdad, fell on April 9, 2003.
 On May 1, Bush declared the end of major combat operations in Iraq.
 The initial success of U.S. operations increased his popularity, but the U.S. and allied forces faced a growing insurgency led by sectarian groups; Bush's "Mission Accomplished" speech was later criticized as premature.
 From 2004 until 2007, the situation in Iraq deteriorated further, with some observers arguing that there was a full-scale civil war in Iraq.
 Bush's policies met with criticism, including demands domestically to set a timetable to withdraw troops from Iraq.
 The 2006 report of the bipartisan Iraq Study Group, led by James Baker, concluded that the situation in Iraq was "grave and deteriorating".
 While Bush admitted there were strategic mistakes made in regard to the stability of Iraq, he maintained he would not change the overall Iraq strategy.
 According to Iraq Body Count, some 251,000 Iraqis have been killed in the civil war following the U.S.-led invasion, including at least 163,841 civilians.

 In January 2005, elections recognized by the West as free and fair were held in Iraq for the first time in 50 years.
 This led to the election of Jalal Talabani as president and Nouri al-Maliki as Prime Minister of Iraq.
 A referendum to approve a constitution in Iraq was held in October 2005, supported by most Shiites and many Kurds.